Annual Planning Season Is Here — Make It As Productive As Possible

 Each of these steps have information inputs, and our clients have access to marketing planning worksheets, tools, and templates.
 Each step concludes with analysis that ensures readiness to proceed to the next phase and a set of outputs, including a section of the Plan-On-A-Page Template.

-In my next blog post, I will describe the three critical sources of information that every good marketing plan must consider.
-In the meantime, I invite you to learn about my upcoming webinar on building an annual plan that enables marketing to deliver on business objectives.
+My next blog post will describe the three critical sources of information that every good marketing plan must consider.
+For a deeper dive, check out my on-demand webinar on building an annual plan that enables marketing to deliver on business objectives.